Walker Park - St. Clare Street in Birtle

 Brian Salmon Memorial Pocket Park - Main Street Birtle

-The Pocket Garden is the perfect place to rest, linger and smell the roses or whatever might be in bloom.
+The Pocket Garden is the perfect place to rest, linger and smell the roses, or whatever might be in bloom.
 Flowering shrubs, bulbs, perennials and colorful foliage ensure an attractive display all season long.
 A dry stream bed drains the runoff from bordering buildings.

 This Pocket Park was created by Birtle in Bloom in 2002.
 The wrought iron fence and gate was painted in 2007 by Birtle Collegiate students.
 In 2010 this garden was dedicated to the memory of Brian Salmon.
-For many years Brian was the foreman of the Town of Birtle and took great pride in the appearance of the community.
+For many years, Brian was the foreman of the Town of Birtle and he took great pride in the appearance of the community.
 After work hours and during retirement, Brian would care for over 20 private yards.

 Town Square - Corner of 7th and Main Street Birtle